WayneStratton/Contract/README.md

 8.5 TRANSFER OF MATERIALS

-Upon termination of this agreement, provided that there is no outstanding indebtedness then owing by the client to Nuts and Bolts Media, LLC, Nuts and Bolts Media, LLC shall transfer, assign and make available to the client all property and materials in its possession or control belonging to the client.
+Upon termination of this agreement, provided that there is no outstanding indebtedness then owing by the client to Wayne Stratton, Wayne Stratton shall transfer, assign and make available to the client all property and materials in its possession or control belonging to the client.
 Client agrees to pay for all costs associated with the transfer of materials.

 **9.0 General Provisions**

 9.1 GOVERNING LAW

-This Agreement shall be governed and construed in accordance with the laws of the State of Kentucky.
+This Agreement shall be governed and construed in accordance with the laws of the State of North Carolina.

 9.2 REPRESENTATIONS AND WARRANTIES